felixz2535/github-tutorial/README.md

 ---
 ## Rolling Back Changes
 Ever made a mistake in Editing, Adding, Commiting, or Pushing?
-Of course you had this list of command is every help when it comes to rolling back changes.
+Of course you had this list of command is very helpful when it comes to rolling back changes.
-You must be very thought proceding these command because when you roll back changes you are abandoning your current position.
+You must be very thought preceding these command because when you roll back changes you are abandoning your current version.

 **`git checkout -- file`**
 After you edited your file you may perfer the previous version over your current changes, this is where this command come to use.
 It **"unedit"** you current file.

 **`git reset HEAD file`**
-When you add a file onto the stage you might want to **"unadd"** to do so you used this command, you could see this command recommanded by `git status` after you had added your file(s) to the stage.
+When you accidentally add a file onto the stage you might want to **"unadd"** to do so you used this command, you could see this command recommanded by `git status` after you had added your file(s) to the stage.

 **`git reset --soft HEAD file`**
-If you every want to roll back on your commit you would want to use this command.
+If you ever want to roll back on your commit you would want to use this command.
 It **"uncommit"** your previous commit.

 **`git reset HEAD~1`**
-After noticing you dont like your commit you previously made you can use this command to backtrace to the editing stage.
+After noticing you don't like your commit you previously made you can use this command to backtrace to the editing stage.
-The function of this command is to simply **"uncommit" and "unadd"**
+The function of this command is to simply **"uncommit" and "unadd"**.

 **`git reset --hard HEAD file`**
 Lastly we have a command that does all of the following.
-It allows you to **"uncommit", "unadd", and "unedit"**
+It allows you to **"uncommit", "unadd", and "unedit"**.
- >An SHA is a unique code that is given to a commit that help when you want to refer to it
+ >A SHA is a unique code that is given to a commit, this way you can easily refer to it.

 **`git reset --hard [first nine digit of SHA]`**
 This command deletes the commit you made from your remote.